 - Turtle Creek Valley MH/MR, Inc. - offices in Braddock, Homestead, Turtle Creek, and South Side.

 - Wesley Spectrum Services - office in Wilkinsburg.

-- Western Psychiatric Institute and Clinic (WPIC) - hospital is located in Oakland.
+- UPMC Western Psychiatric Hospital (WPH) - hospital is located in Oakland.

 Mental Health Drop-in Centers

 *Participants must be referred by their mental healthcare provider

 Mental Health Advocacy Services

 - Allegheny County Coalition for Recovery (ACCR) - increases awareness that people can and do recover from mental illness and substance use disorders and lead productive, successful lives.

 - Allegheny Healthchoices, Inc. - looks to assure equitable access to quality, cost-effective behavioral healthcare while promoting positive clinical outcomes and recovery.

 - Autism Society of Pittsburgh - provides information, referral, and advocacy services for autistic individuals, their parents, families, and the professionals who work with them.